ambrosus/openethereum/docs/AirDAO_OpenEthereum_binary_setup_guide.md

-# AirDAO (ex Ambrosus) OpenEthereum Compilation and Installation Guide
+# Ascendia OpenEthereum Compilation and Installation Guide

-This guide provides step-by-step instructions for compiling and installing AirDAO (ex Ambrosus) OpenEthereum from source on your Linux server.
+This guide provides step-by-step instructions for compiling and installing Ascendia OpenEthereum from source on your Linux server.

 ## OpenEthereum Container Update Guide